zoglmannk/Morse-Code-Ninja/README.md

 There are many opportunities to improve it.

 Do not invoke more than one render.pl script at a time without specifying unique output directories.
-The script will collide with itself if multiple copies were executing at the same time using the same output directory.
+The script will collide with itself if multiple copies are executing at the same time using the same output directory.

 Be aware that the script can create a huge number of temporary files, which is proportional to the input file.
 Some types of filesystems will deal with this better than others.